Injection Molding Sales Consideration

 The importance of appearance to the auto industry is illustrated by the fact that the original Chrysler Air-Flow and the Buick bulging-body designs failed to attract the public.

 This awakened the auto industry to the importance of appearance.
-If the appearance of a car produced by Chevrolet in quantities exceeding a million a year should fail to appeal to the customer, losses would be disastrous.
+If the appearance of a car produced by Chevrolet in quantities exceeding a million a year failed to appeal to the customer, losses would be disastrous.

 Consequently, the auto industry spends large sums on market research to find the style and features that customers prefer.

-The importance of appearance is probably one of the reasons that the chief engineer of one automobile manufacturing company is a man with an artistic background.
+The importance of appearance is probably one reason why the chief engineer of one automobile manufacturing company is a man with an artistic background.

 The engineers of the Hamilton Watch Company have recognized the problem of appearance as well as quality and cost.